 - Girl Genius has this as the basic premise.
 The world is based on Science! and the "sparks" who create and operate it; the Spark is both an innate intuition for Science and a charisma that influences people to follow them.
 Really strong Sparks can warp the laws of physics to their will.
 Of course, there are drawbacks as innate to the Spark as genius.
 And a focused Spark tends to be prone to melodramatics and getting interesting as they do what they do.
 Ordinary mechanics and engineers can reproduce their blueprints, but struggle to understand or modify them.

 - A Miracle of Science has SRMD as the weak form — mad scientists' inventions go into general use.

 - Riff of Sluggy Freelance is known for creating inventions that can wrap physics around his little finger with little to no assistance.
 They're next to impossible to reproduce because he often leaves steps out of his notes that he considers "no-brainers".
-As per this trope, said "no-brainers" involve entirely new theoretical physics or delicate design details that can stump all but the most brilliant scientists or those intimately familiar with his thought processes.
+As per this trope, said "no-brainers" involve entirely new interpretations of physics or delicate design details that can stump all but the most brilliant scientists or those intimately familiar with his thought processes.
 Unfortunately for the cast, Dr. Schlock happens to fit both categories.